lightflash03/DBS-Project/README.md

 # DBS-Project
-Database System implementation for a Property Rental Agency
+Oracle Relational Database implementation for a Property Rental Agency